 The recognition of a candidate object as a pedestrian is done by majority vote of several classifiers.
 Imposing strict threshold value on the outcome enables to restrict the levels of false positive detections.
 The adjustment of recognition values is important when contextual information can be integrated into the system.
 For example, driving in urban vs rural roads does not require the same level of alert.
 Localization of the car in either of these environment can thus be used to dynamically adjust the alert levels in ADAS.

-The implementation of a cascade of learning and classifying techniques for pedestrian detection in complex environment requires care.
+The implementation of a cascade of learning and classifying techniques for automated pedestrian detection in complex environment requires care.
 Safety regulation would not permit the integration of a system with high level of inaccuracy, especially when pedestrians’ lives are at stake.
 For these reasons, real expertise in planning construction and implementation of machine learning and computer vision techniques is essentials.
 RSIP Vision is a leading expert in computer vision an machine learning algorithms.
 Read more about how RSIP Vision builds its state-of-the-art machine learning and computer vision algorithms.